 FINDING OPPORTUNITIES FOR TECHNOLOGICAL AND CREATIVE INTERVENTION WITH A COMMUNITY OF HEALTH WORKERS IN CHANNAPATNA, INDIA.

 I contributed to this project as a facilitator, together with Naveen Bagalkot and in collaboration with Maya Health, an NGO that works with a group of health workers in Channapatna, Karnataka.
 The initiative where our project is located supports the ecosystem of workers as a channel to improve the overall health status of the villages.
 Part of this support includes providing the women with tablets.
-Our objetive of including design thinking and creative pedagogies, is to understand how technology can be part of their routines beyond playing a purely utilitarian role.
+The objective of including design thinking and creative pedagogies, is to understand how technology can be part of their routines beyond playing a purely utilitarian role.
 At the end of the project we created a series of design tools that women can use in the future, and we identified the opportunity to work with dietary charts for the local use in the villages.
-The prototype is currently being developed by IIT Bangalore.

 The design process, creative participation, co-creation: